loader image

 Rounds fot Time (RFT):

-RFT means "rounds for time", in this type of WOD you have to complete the specified exercises as quickly as possible (see "AFAP", "For Time").
+RFT means "Rounds for Time", with this type of WOD you have to complete the given exercises as quickly as possible (see "AFAP", "For Time").

 Row: